 The Bonavita BV1900TS 8 cup coffee maker is a sleek, minimalistic, one touch brewer without bells and whistles.
 It’s the most affordable amongst the SCAA-certified coffee machines, making it the best choice if you don’t have much of a budget but do not wish to compromise on the quality of your morning brew (why should you?!).

 The Bonavita BV1900TS comes with a showerhead-style top that allows for an even extraction and a pre infusion mode that lets the coffee grounds bloom (similarly to manual poor overs) before completing the brew.
 This Bonavita coffee maker very quick, allowing you to brew 8 cups in only 6 minutes, and the high quality stainless steel carafe keeps your coffee hot for up to 2 hours.

 As for practicality, the always dreaded cleaning process won’t be a problem: all of this Bonavita coffee maker’s BPA-free plastic parts are dishwasher safe.
 Bear in mind that the BV1900TS is not programmable.
-If you want that functionality, look at the Bonavita BV1900TD instead.
+If you want that functionality, look at the Bonavita BV1900TD on Amazon instead.

 Overall, the Bonavita BV1900TS is an excellent value for money drip coffee machine that won’t take up too much space on your counter, and will brew high-quality coffee that meets SCAA’s Golden Cup standards.

 It’s in the name: the precision of the PID water temperature control and the settings to determine water-flow and pre infusion time allow you to basically brew craft filter coffee automatically.
 However, if you don’t want to abandon your French press or Kalita Wave, you can combine this automatic dripper with your favorite pour-over device thanks to a handy adaptor.